 Wear a facemask: Get a good quality mask and wear it anytime you are in the construction zone.
 WE wouldn't recommend buying a 10 pack of the cheapest ones you can find; they will do a great job at fogging up your glasses, but little else.
 Ideally, use a proper respirator (with the proper cartridge filters) for the job.
 Or at least get the best of the 'disposable' masks.
 Find some that seal very well to your face, and the better ones will have a small exhaust valve.

-Painting: Most paints contain VOCs, so look for those that don't.
+Painting: Most paints contain VOCs (Volatile Organic Compounds) which are harmful to breath, so look for those that are VOC free.
 Buying 'low VOC' paint is a bit like buying 'light' cigarettes, whereas zero VOC is more like quitting.
 It's not that much more money for zero VOC, and watch for the colourants as well - some brands advertize that they have zero VOCs in their paints, but fail to mention that they are present in the colourants.
-Benjamin Moore is one brand we know of that has zero VOC colourants.

 And as work is finished, do an inspection of your ducts to see if they should be cleaned so that you don't continue to blow particulate around your house long after work is done, and don't forget to inspect and change the filters in your furnace and air exchanger if necessary.